 Your fridge coils are collecting dust as you read this post and this impairs the fridge’s efficiency.
 This means your fridge is working extra hard to keep things cool.
 This means you’re paying for this in your utilities bill.
 Yikes!
 To keep your unit running smoothly, make sure to vacuum the coils every few months.

 Not only will your place look bigger once you’ve decluttered the space, but completing this chore can bring in money!
 Making money from spring cleaning is easy as long as you’re willing to part with items you no longer need.
 Look for money makers in every room including your garage, attic, and basement!
-BB shares seven ways to make money from spring cleaning.
+We’ve got a declutter plan that will make it easy for you to find hidden money-makers.
 Plus, knowing what you have will keep you from buy duplicates!

 Dust Light Bulbs and Shades